 Catherine "Kate" (Miner) Bedillion was born on June 1, 1850 (or 1855), presumably on the family farm at Hexebarger near Kingwood, Somerset County, PA, the daughter of Henry and Polly (Younkin) Minerd.

-As a young girl, after a fire burned their farmhouse to the ground, Kate moved with her parents to Beeler Station, Marshall County, WV.
+As a young girl, after a fire burned their farmhouse to the ground, Kate moved with her parents to Beeler Station, Marshall County, VA (later West Virginia).
 She is shown as a 10-year-old in her parents' household, as enumerated in the 1860 federal census.
-Within a few years, they moved again, just across the state line into Greene County, PA.
+Within a few years, her family moved again, back across the state line into Greene County, PA.

 When Kate was age 15, in 1865, she and her sister Susan were admitted to membership of the Enon Baptist Church in West Finley Twp., Washington County, PA.
 This occurred on Sept.
 1, 1865, at a meeting held by "Bro.
 D.G.
 Zook," pastor of the church.
 Her brother Andrew joined the church three years later.
 These records were published circa 1990 by the church's Historical Committee in the History & Biographical Record of the Enon Baptist Church.